What Is a Fideicomiso and Why Do I Need One

 In 1992, the then Mexican President Carlos Salinas de Gortari approved a constitutional change that allowed a Mexican Bank to act as an intermediary between foreign investors, and the Mexican Government.
 Yes, this may have led to the foreign corporatization in Mexico, but the move was necessary for modernizing the nation.
 Let’s leave the philosophical debate for another time.

-Fideicomisos are loopholes that allow you to purchase property in Mexico.
+Fideicomisos (as well as corporations) are loopholes that allow you to purchase property in Mexico.
 This is because you don’t actually buy the property.
 Instead, your trustee does.
 This loophole allows foreigners who want to purchase property in Mexico to do so while still meeting the requirements of the Mexican Constitution.

 Do you find that a bit strange?
 You should not panic.
 As a beneficiary in Mexico, you are guaranteed certain rights.